 We do not hold British service records – these must be obtained from the Ministry of Defence by permission of next of kin.

-The National Archives in Australia, New Zealand and Canada are excellent and often have full copies of a service record for aircrew from their country.
+The National Archives in Australia, New Zealand and Canada are excellent and often have full copies of a service record for aircrew and ground crew from their country.

 You may be able to find someone’s squadron and approximate date of service if they won a decoration such as the DFM.
 These were listed in the London Gazette, and its Supplements, which can be searched online.

-If you know someone’s squadron or unit but not their dates of service, the National Archives at Kew has ORBs of training units and operational squadrons which can be viewed and copied.
-Note: For as long as the Kew site is closed due to COVID-19, free downloads can be obtained: https://www.nationalarchives.gov.uk/about/news/digital-downloads/
+If you know someone’s squadron or unit but not their dates of service, the National Archives at Kew has ORBs of training units and operational squadrons which can be searched through.

-We do not hold records for everyone who won a Caterpillar badge – you could try writing to Irving who ran the wartime Caterpillar Club: https://www.irvingq.com/our-story/caterpillar-club/
+We do not hold records for all those who won a Caterpillar badge.
+You could try writing to Irving who ran the wartime Caterpillar Club: https://www.irvingq.com/our-story/caterpillar-club/